rba-community/TA-opnsense/README.md

 Version 1.4.3

 - fixed script to initial an upgrade check - #49
-- adding ability to use a cron schedule for the modular input interval - #52
+- added ability to use a cron schedule for the modular input interval - #52
+- added ability to specify port number for modular input - #53
 ```

 ## Documentation